Fix Garbled Special Characters in CSV Imports for Assets in Jira DC

 Cause

 The UTF-8 encoding has not been correctly applied to the CSV file.
-This happens usually if the file is opened with some editors like MS Excel before uploading to Insight.
+This usually happens if the file is opened with some editors (for example, MS Excel) before uploading to Assets.

-To verify the file encoding, you could check the source file in different editors like Sublime or via command line.
+To verify the file encoding, check the source file in different editors like Sublime or via the command line as follows:

 $ file -I kunde.csv kunde.csv: application/csv; charset=utf-8